Seize the Opportunities—It Is Our Time

 One clear, summer night while I was in Argentina, I visited a friend’s house, where we decided to lay outside and look at the stars.
 There was a meteor shower that night, and we sat and watched the sky fill with shooting stars.
 At that moment, I was alone with and aware of my thoughts.
 I remember thinking, “Who do I want to be?
 What will I be known for?
 What will I do with my life?”
 From that point on, I knew I could start to see the bigger picture.

 During that year, I was able to grow as a person.
 I believe the biggest contribution to that growth was due to the time I took to understand and better myself.

 In today’s society, personal development is one of the most valuable tools we can use towards our success.
 With everything going on in the world, we tend to find ourselves stuck in the now rather than focusing on the future.
 Staying stagnant is not what makes us successful.
 We all have the ability to control our own growth.
 We must develop the characteristics that we see in the people we aim to be.
 This involves taking time to ourselves and discovering the aspects of life that truly matter to us.
 By setting clear goals, we are able to alter our mindsets and work towards achieving every measure of success.

-There is no better time than now to begin self-reflecting and envisioning the futures we desire.
+There is no better time than now to begin self-reflecting and envisioning the futures we desire using the opportunities we were given.
 Pinpoint the elements in life that you consider most important; not what social media, society, or those around you say to be the most important.
 It is time to focus on what it is we want to do when the world starts shifting back to a new normal.
 We must take what we learned during our time at MHS and channel that into our futures.